encorexin/AstroNova/README.md

-# AstroNova
+# Astro Nova

-A modern, lightning-fast blog theme built with Astro and Tailwind CSS.
-AstroNova combines elegant design with exceptional performance, featuring a comprehensive suite of tools for content creators and developers.
+A production-ready, lightning-fast blog built with Astro and Tailwind CSS.
+Astro Nova demonstrates modern web development best practices with comprehensive performance optimization, accessibility standards, and developer experience enhancements.

 ## 🌟 Overview

-AstroNova is a production-ready blog template that prioritizes speed, accessibility, and user experience.
-Built on Astro's island architecture, it delivers exceptional performance scores while maintaining beautiful aesthetics and robust functionality.
+Astro Nova is a fully-featured technical blog showcasing advanced Astro capabilities, WCAG 2.1 AAA accessibility compliance, and cutting-edge web performance techniques.
+This project serves as both a functional blog and a reference implementation for building high-performance content-driven websites.

 ## ✨ Key Features